-Cycle Tourism will lead to benefits for the local economy as cyclists will stay in the area and eat out in local pubs and restaurants and other retailers will see the importance to their businesses in attracting cyclists to shopping centres and other areas where shops are located.
+Cycle Tourism will lead to benefits for the local economy as cyclists will stay in the area and eat out in local pubs and restaurants.
+Retailers will see the importance to their businesses in attracting cyclists to local cycle parking facilities close to shopping centres and other areas where shops are located.

-Sufficient and good highway design including cycle parking facilities has its role in strengthening our local economy, while attractive retail environments which prioritise slow modes of travel tend to maximise footfall and increase retail vitality.
+Sufficient and good quality highway design including cycle parking facilities has its role in strengthening our local economy, while attractive retail environments which prioritise slow modes of travel tend to maximise footfall and increase retail vitality.